Over more than a century, global average temperature warmed 1.5°F (0.8°C).

 Temperature is warming because the amount of heat-trapping gases in the air is increasing.

 Driving cars that burn gasoline and making electricity by burning coal and gas releases carbon dioxide and other greenhouse gases into the atmosphere.
 Curing of cement emits carbon dioxide, too.
 Our landfills and farm animals also cause greenhouse gas emissions.
 Since the late 19th Century, when factories powered by coal became common, the amount of carbon dioxide released into the atmosphere each year has increased.
 The graph above shows how emissions have increased over time.
-Note that carbon dioxide can stay in the atmosphere for a long time, so emissions year after year add up.
+Carbon dioxide can stay in the atmosphere for a long time, so emissions year after year add up.
 To get the amount of carbon dioxide in the atmosphere to stop increasing will take a decline in emissions similar to the increase since the 1950s.
 Greenhouses gases such as carbon dioxide trap heat in the atmosphere that was on its way out to space, causing Earth's greenhouse effect to grow more intense, warming the climate.

 If we keep emitting greenhouse gases, climate will keep warming.